ax-va/Python-Design-Patterns-Ayeva-Kasampalis-2024/08--performance-patterns/terms.md

 ### Memoization

-In the *Memoization* pattern, the results of expensive function calls are cached to avoid repetitive and costly computations, significantly reducing execution time.
+The *Memoization* pattern is used if a function is called with the same inputs more than once.
-This pattern is used if a function is called with the same inputs more than once.
+Results of expensive function calls are cached to avoid repetitive and costly computations, significantly reducing execution time.

 ### Lazy Loading